About Quality Course Review

 2. Are module-level learning objectives written in measurable terms that address achievable and specific student outcomes?

-4. Do all of the assessments (learning activities and assignments) measure student performance of the stated learning objectives for that learning module/unit?
+4. Do all the assessments (graded learning activities and assignments) measure student performance of the stated learning objectives for that learning module/unit?
+(NOTE: For assessments that may not be accessible to a reviewer because they are contained in a third-party platform like Pearson Mastery or Cengage, please provide evidence that assessments are aligned.)

 The course materials, activities, and assessments are varied and relevant to the course, clearly explained, and accessible to all students.
-The course includes current links to necessary student supports and policies.
+The course includes current links to necessary student support and policies.

 REQUIRED

-1. Do required audio recordings and videos have transcripts and/or captions provided?
+1. Do all audio recordings and videos have transcripts and captions provided?
+(Caption/transcripts should be reviewed and edited for accuracy.)

-3. Do all faculty-created documents in the course (Word, PowerPoint, PDF, etc.) pass the accessibility checker built into each
+3. Do all documents in the course (Word, PowerPoint, PDF, etc.) pass the accessibility checker built into each product?
+(More information on this topic can be found on the Digital Accessibility at Missouri S&T website.)

-1. If students are asked to create separate accounts in order to use a third-party tool, are they provided the following?
-(Tools in which students have to create their own accounts should go through a UM security audit before using.)
+6. If students are asked to create separate accounts to use a third-party tool, are they provided the following: instructional purpose for the tool; privacy policy from the vendor; support documentation (usually provided by the vendor); and accessibility documentation?
+(Tools in which students create their own accounts should go through an S&T security audit before using.)

-3. Does the use of technology support the learning goals, unit objectives, and competencies?
+8. Does the use of technology support learning goals, unit objectives, and competencies?

-4. If applicable, are library resources (PDFs, articles, ebooks, etc.) provided using a sustainable method (e.g., permalinked, e-reserves, etc.)?
+9. If applicable, are library resources (PDFs, articles, eBooks, etc.) provided using a method that is sustainable (e.g., permalink, e-reserves, etc.) and accessible (e.g., screen-reader friendly, downloadable, etc.)?

-5. If the course uses Affordable/Open Educational Resources or AutoAccess resources, are students provided access and/or opt-out information?
+10. If the course uses Affordable/Open Educational Resources or AutoAccess resources, are students provided with access and/or opt-out information and are the resources accessible?

 The course design is organized in time-based or thematic modules, and clear instructions about how to navigate the course are present.
 Each module includes a timespan for completion and a checklist of deadlines and point values.
 The Grade Book is organized and reflects the grading criteria and structure specified in the syllabus.